Skip to main content

 Core Functions

 Tag an expression that could not be interpreted correctly.
-It may have a syntax error, a reference to an unknown identifier or some other problem.
+It may have a syntax error, a reference to an unknown symbol or some other problem.

 The first argument, error-code is either a string, or an ["ErrorCode"] expression.